-At the ground floor, an art gallery extends the full depth of the site, terminating in a skylight double-height space at the rear.
+At the ground floor, an art gallery extends the full depth of the site, terminating in a skylit double-height space at the rear.
 The gallery’s entire street-level storefront folds to one side, allowing for large deliveries and extensions onto the sidewalk during openings.

 The intimate residential lobby is clad in ply bricks.